 Ransomware - a common malware variant with a specific purpose.
-If installed (usually by tricking a user into doing so, or by exploiting a vulnerability) ransomware encrypts the contents of the hard drive of the computer it is installed on, and demands the user pay a ransom to recover the files.
+If installed (usually by tricking a user into doing so or by exploiting a vulnerability) ransomware encrypts the contents of the hard drive of the computer it is installed on, and demands the user pay a ransom to recover the files.

-Trojan - malicious software that attempts to hide its malicious code by masquerading as an legitimate program or file - such as a document or excel attachment to an email that actually is actually executable malware.
+Trojan - malicious software that attempts to hide its malicious code by masquerading as an legitimate program or file - such as a document or excel attachment to an email that is actually executable malware.

-Adware - malicious software that infects computers in order to designed to display advertisements, redirect search requests to advertising websites, harvest marketing-type data about the user or even stealthily browse to and click through web advertising without the users knowledge to artificially increase clicks and generate advertising revenue.
+Adware - malicious software that infects computers designed to display advertisements, redirect search requests to advertising websites, harvest marketing-type data about the user or even stealthily browse to and click through web advertising without the users knowledge to artificially increase clicks and generate advertising revenue.

-Spyware - as its name suggests, is designed to spy on what a user is doing.
-Hiding in the background on a computer, this type of malware will collect information without the user knowing, such as credit card details, passwords and other sensitive information.
+Spyware - as its name suggests, this type of malware is designed to spy on what a user is doing and collect information without the user knowing, like credit card details, passwords and other sensitive information.